 learn about the synthesis and characterisation of modern materials at the atomic and mesoscopic length and time scales

 learn to predict, understand and modify properties of existing materials to improve their performance in technological applications

 create your own profile, including for example renewable energy, magnetism or new functional materials

-study abroad and integrate lectures with internships and smaller research projects
+study abroad and integrate lectures with internships and smaller research projects.

-Many of these courses integrate lectures with internships and smaller research projects that enable you to learn how to use advanced modern experimental techniques to analyse materials on atomic length and time scales.
+Many of these courses integrate lectures with internships and smaller research projects that enable you to learn how to use advanced modern experimental techniques to analyse materials on atomic and mesoscopic length and time scales.
 The methods are based on state-of-the-art spectroscopy, microscopy and scattering techniques.
 The experimental work is performed both at Ångström Laboratory in Uppsala and at large-scale international facilities.

-Student profile You are naturally curious about how the world works and realize that formulating a question can be just as important as finding the answer.
+Student profile You are naturally curious about how the world works and realise that formulating a question can be just as important as finding the answer.
 You have a good theoretical foundation in both Physics and Mathematics and experience in using your knowledge to analyse data or create computer-based tools to solve problems.
 Obviously, you already know the basics of Quantum Physics.

 A PhD education is a distinct possibility in your future so you would value coming in close contact with current research and prominent researchers in the field.
 So, if you are searching for the answer, a Master's degree in physics from Uppsala University might be exactly what takes you there.

 The programme leads to a Master of Science (120 credits) with Physics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science (60 credits).